PrefectHQ/prefect/docs/ui/flows.md

 A [flow](/concepts/flows/) contains the instructions for workflow logic, including the `@flow` and `@task` functions that define the work of your workflow.

 The **Flows** page in the Prefect UI lists any flows that have been observed by a Prefect API.
-This may be your [Prefect Cloud](/ui/cloud/) workspace API, a local Prefect Orion API server, or the Prefect ephemeral API.
+This may be your [Prefect Cloud](/ui/cloud/) workspace API, a local Prefect Orion API server, or the Prefect ephemeral API in your local development environment.

 ![View a list of flows observed by Prefect in the Prefect UI.](/img/ui/orion-flows.png)